-C-200-007...Activity with a young child or poster or scrapbook s howing 4-H'erworking with a child age 0 to 8 years.
+C-200-007...Activity with a young child or poster or scrapbook showing 4-H'er working with a child age 0 to 8 years.
 May show a specific activity with a young child such as making something with the child, or other childcare or child interactions.
 May include photos, captions, story, or essay.
-Other people make take photos so that 4-H'er can be in the photo.
+Other people may take photos so that 4-H'er can be in the photo.
 4-H'er must make the poster or scrapbook.
 Size of poster or scrapbook large enough to tell the story.
 No information sheet needed for Class 5.

 C-200-008...Babysitting Kit - State which ONE age group (infant, toddler, preschooler, middle childhood) the kit was prepared for.
-Purpose of the kit is for the .
-4-H'er to take with them when they babysit in someone else's home.
+Purpose of the kit is for the 4-H'er to take with them when they babysit in someone else's home.
 Do not make kit for combination of ages or for your own family to use.
-4-H'er should make one or more items in the kit, but purchased items are also allowed.
+4-H'er must make one or more items in the kit, but additional purchased items are also allowed.
 A list of items in the kit is suggested to be included.
 Display in box or bag suitable for what it contains.
 Approximate size not larger than 12" x 15" x 10".
-All items in kit must be safe for child to handle.
-Information sheet for Class C-200-008 should include: 1) What are children this age like?
-Give 2 examples to show how the kit would be appropriate for children this age.
-2) What will the child learn or what skills will they gain by using the kit?
-3) What item(s) were made by the 4-H'er.
-Most importantly the kit should serve a defined purpose, not just be a catch-all for several items.
-(Score sheet SF85).
+All items in kit must e safe for child to handle

+The information sheet for Class C-200-008 should include:

+- State which ONE age group (infant, toddler, preschooler, middle, childhood) the kit was prepared for. - What are children this age like?
+Give 2 examples to show how the kit would be 2 appropriate for children this age.
+What will the child learn or what skills will they gain by using the kit? - 4 What item(s) were made by the 4-H'er.
+4-H'ers should make one or more items in the kit, but purchased items are also allowed.
+(It is highly suggested that an inventory list of items in the kit be included.)

 C-200-009...Family Involvement Entry - poster, scrapbook, or other entry of the family's choice.
-Exhibit should show an activity that the family did together.
+The exhibit should show an activity that the family did together.
 It might include making something such as a doll house or feed bunk.
 Item may be exhibited if desired.
 Other possibilities include a house or farm clean-up project, a family reunion, a celebration of a family milestone, a trip or vacation, moving, a community service project.
 Photographs are encouraged.
 Photographs should show family participation, not just the completed items.
 Participation by all family members is important.
 Attach a card listing family names, and what each person did to prepare for the event, to make the item, or to plan for the activity.
 Members are not required to be enrolled in child development projects to exhibit in this class.
-C-200-901...The Infant - Toy, game, or activity made for baby